ffeng23/dockerRtemp/vs_code/workspace/README.txt

 user ids (?). we only need to make sure the two ids in Dockerfile and docker-compose file match.

 !!!(need to confirm).

+update on this permission issue: it seems if we do everything correctly, we will be able to make the file permission working correctly on both container and host.
+Below is the things need to be correct:

++ match the user name to be "abc", which is the default by the dockerfile to start with (?).
++ only change the id to match between the container and host.

+(need to come back testing on this issue!! one thing to test is whether we can change the username at docker build time or running time or at the time of running project after docker container launching.

 ---------------------
 ## To-do later